 Another time when the people fail to heed God’s instructions was when they demanded a king.
-Samuel was growing old and his sons were disobedient and not following the will of God.
+Samuel was growing old and his sons were disobedient and did not follow the will of God.
 God warned the people of the consequences of their grumbling.
 God bemoaned the fact that his people were rejecting him for an earthly king.
 Through Samuel, God told the Israelites that a king would rule over them.
-Her would take their sons, daughters, servants and crops.
+He would take their sons, their daughters, their servants and their crops.
 Also , he would require a tenth of what they had.
 They still demanded a king.
-God told Samuel that they had rejected him as their king—he told him to make the people a king.
+They had rejected their God for another god.
+God told Samuel to make the people a king.
 Again, the people paid a price for their grumbling.
 The kings did just what God said they would do.

 In all of these instances, the people lived to regret failing to heed God’s instructions.
-So, are you or have you steamrolled into something that God had warned you against or commanded you not to do.
+So, are you or have you steamrolled into something that God had warned you against or commanded you not to do?
 If you have, repent and allow God’s Word to direct you.
-God tells us in Psalm 119 that his Word is a light unto my feet and a light unto my path.
+God tells us in Psalm 119 that his Word is a light unto my (our) feet and a light unto my (our) path.